commonsearch/cosr-about/content/pages/developer/tutorials/analyzing-the-web-with-spark-on-ec2.md

 make aws_spark_flintrock_create
 ```

-If this command is successfuly, it will ultimately log you in the Spark master server.
+If this command is successful, it will ultimately log you in the Spark master server.

 The Web UI should also have been launched.
 Open it at http://[spark_master_hostname]:8080